Wjmoore32001/EzyReadComics/docs/development-log.md

   - `reading`
 - Established `comicvine` as the source-data layer.
 - Established `catalog` as the confirmed app-facing data layer.
-- Established `ingestion` as the future candidate/review layer.
+- Established `ingestion` as the candidate/review layer.
 - Reserved `reading` for user reading-tracking features.
 - Removed the old temporary `comics` app from the active project structure.